ultrasoundmoney/docs/direct-auction-connections.md

 # Direct auction connections

 We offer the option to connect directly to our auction server, skipping a few network hops giving the fastest route for bids.
-To connect directly, you'll need to be whitelisted by us (contact us at https://t.me/ultrasoundrelay).
+To connect directly, we want to whitelist you first (contact us at https://t.me/ultrasoundrelay).

-Once you've been whitelisted you can send requests directly to the IP of our auction server by including the following headers that we'll give you: `X-Builder-Id` and `X-Api-Token`.
+When whitelisting we'll agree on a `X-Builder-Id` and `X-Api-Token` which need to be included in every request.
+You'll then be able to use the private address of the EU and US auction.
 HTTPS is not supported.
 The following routes are available for direct connections:

 - `/relay/v1/builder/blocks`
 - `/relay/v1/builder/validators`